 We evaluate the effectiveness of our abstract wavefront parallelism model by comparing the runtimes of our parallel implementations of Minisweep (described in Section 5) to the runtime of a serial version of the code on multiple HPC systems.
 Table 2 describes the hardware available on nodes of each system.
-Note that the NVIDIA Professional Service Group (PSG) machines and the ORNL Titan machine are existing state-of-the-art HPC systems, while ORNL Summitdev is a development cluster representative of the hardware that is now present on nodes in ORNL's next-gen supercomputer Summit [25].
-We also utilized the PSG cluster's V100 nodes, which house NVIDIA's next-generation GPU that are present on nodes in Summit.
-We used PGI's 18.4 compiler to compile our OpenACC and OpenMP.
-We have also used GCC 6.3.0 and ICC 17.0 for OpenMP codes.
+Note that the NVIDIA Professional Service Group (PSG) machines and the ORNL Titan machine are existing state-of-the-art HPC systems, while ORNL Summitdev is a development cluster representative of what hardware will be present on nodes in ORNL's next-gen supercomputer Summit [27].
+We also utilized the PSG cluster's V100 node, which houses NVIDIA's next-generation GPU, which will be present on nodes in Summit.
+We used PGI's 17.10 compiler to compile our OpenACC and OpenMP.
+We have also used GCC 6.3.0 for and ICC 17.0 for OpenMP codes.
 Compiling the code using Intel's OpenMP compiler was not successful and required code restructuring to take advantage of SIMD in minisweep.

 Our experimental configuration is a representative example of what a real run of Minisweep within the Denovo radiation transport code looks like.
-Our problem dimensions on a single node are designed to be as large as we can fit on a single GPU: $n_e = 64$, $n_a = 32$, and $n_u = 4$, with $n_x, n_y, n_z = 32$, on K20x/K40 and $n_x, n_y, n_z = 64$ on P100/V100.
-For MPI runs, we ran across 4 nodes on NVIDIA's PSG cluster, which are each equipped with 4 GPUs.
-To that end, our in-gridcell sizes for n_e , n_a , and n_u remain unchanged, but we explore a larger 3-dimensional space using n_x , n_y , $n_z = 128$ on NVIDIA's PSG system.
+Our problem dimensions are designed to be as large as we can fit on a single GPU: $n_e = 64$, $n_a = 32$, and $n_u = 4$, with n_x , n_y , $n_z = 32$, on K20x/K40 and n_x , n_y , $n_z = 64$ on P100/V100.

-Figure 5 presents the results when running different implementations of Minisweep using our single node configuration in the form of speedups over the baseline serial implementation on existing HPC systems.
+Figures 5 and 6 present the results when running different implementations of Minisweep using this configuration in the form of speedups over the baseline serial implementation on existing HPC systems.
 Note that the speedup results presented were obtained by calculating the average of a series of runs for each implementation.
 There are a few notable results.
 First, our multicore CPU GCC's OpenMP (3.1) and OpenACC implementations yield favorable speedups.
 Note that GCC's OpenMP performed better than PGI's OpenMP.
-As mentioned in Section 5.3, we have currently parallelized the in-gridcell computations, as well as the spatial decomposition utilizing the KBA parallel sweep algorithm to resolve data dependencies, as discussed in Section 2.1.
+As mentioned in Section 5.3, we have currently parallelized the in-cell computations, as well as the spatial decomposition utilizing the KBA parallel sweep algorithm to resolve data dependencies, as discussed in Section 2.1.
 This implementation boasts a larger speedup than our OpenMP GCC version, as well as our CUDA configuration when parallelized over the same problem dimensions.
-Our OpenACC KBA configurations yield an addition layer of parallelism across spatial dimensions and show a much larger speedup compared to configurations which only execute in-gridcell computations in parallel.
+Our OpenACC KBA configurations yields an addition layer of parallelism across spatial dimensions and shows a much larger speedup compared to configurations which only execute incell computations in parallel.
 This leads us to conclude that there is additional performance to be gained, albeit not trivial to implement.
 It is also worth noting that our OpenACC implementation running on NVIDIA's next-generation Volta GPU boasts an 85.06x speedup over serial code, which is larger than the 83.72x speedup over the same serial implementation achieved by CUDA.
 This supports our claim that our proposed extension to existing high-level programming models is worthwhile, both from a performance standpoint, as well as a programming productivity standpoint.
 Currently, without major code modification, this challenge cannot be overcome.